-The City of Washington Missouri is located in Franklin County, about an hour and ten minutes west of Downtown St. Louis via Interstate 44 and Highway 100.
+The City of Washington, Missouri is located in Franklin County, about an hour and ten minutes west of Downtown St. Louis via Interstate 44 and Highway 100.
 Important roads for the community are Main Street, Highway 47, Highway 100, Jefferson Street, 5th Street, International Avenue and many others.
-The City was officially incorporated in 1841 and in 2010 the city had a population of 13,982 residents.
+The City was officially incorporated in 1841.

 The City of Washington maintains eleven parks that total 222 acres of parkland.
 Amenities those parks feature are pavilions, athletic fields, some lighted, for softball and baseball, playgrounds, lighted outdoor basketball courts, sand volleyball courts, walking trails, lakes and ponds, lighted and unlighted soccer fields and football fields, boat ramp for access to the Missouri River, picnic facilities, tennis courts, concession stands, gazebos and the bikeway, Rotary Riverfront Trail.
 The City also has an outdoor aquatic complex with an Olympic size swimming pool and a leisure pool.

-Washington Missouri has many festivals and annual events that are held throughout the year:
+Washington, Missouri has many festivals and annual events that are held throughout the year which include:

--Annual Art Fair & Winefest-third weekend in May- sample wines from Missouri Wineries while enjoying art from artist of many regions.
+-Art Fair & Winefest in May - sample wines from Missouri Wineries while enjoying art from artist of many regions.

--Fall Festival of the Arts & Crafts-fourth weekend in September-Arts and Crafts booths, food, live entertainment, special children's area.
+-Fall Festival - last weekend in September featuring Arts and Crafts booths, food, live entertainment, special children's area.

--Farmer's Market-Third Saturday in April through Third Saturday in December-local produce, baked goods and crafts.
+-Farmer's Market - Saturdays, April through October - local produce, baked goods and crafts.

 Washington, Missouri is right in the middle of Missouri wine country with twelve wineries within minutes of the city.
 Shops and boutiques, restaurants and cafes, antiques, bed & breakfasts, many located in historical buildings, abound in Washington!
 Early Washington settlers were people who followed Daniel Boone from Kentucky.
 German immigrants arrived in 1833, brought to Washington by tales of how the area was reminiscent of their homeland.
 Located along the Missouri River, Washington is a perfect river landing and a ferry was used to cross the river up until 1936 when a bridge was built.
 One man and his wife, William and Lucinda Owens, were very instrumental in forming the town of Washington into what it is today.
 They came to the area in 1818 and eventually purchased 50 acres of land that they sold off in town lots.
 In 1839, Lucinda Owens filed a plat of the city in the county courthouse which officially established the city of Washington.